 Questions and Feedback

-Would you be willing to help start a rescue centre in Kenya?
+Would you be willing to help start a rescue center in Kenya?

-We have realised that there are so many Kenyan children crying and begging for help.
+We have realized that there are so many Kenyan children crying and begging for help.
 Together, we have been able to make a change in our society.